Blueprint-Based SDK Usage Guide¶

 - enable_warnings: Enable production warnings

 Blueprint Selection: The steward automatically selects the appropriate blueprint for each evaluation based on: 1.
-Agent scope (agent_id, agent_tier, tools used) 2.
+Agent scope (agent_id, governance_tier, tools used) 2.
 Blueprint inheritance rules 3.
 Request context (action type, parameters)

 Agents do NOT specify blueprints in their cognitive traces.
 Blueprint selection is entirely steward-side to maintain separation of concerns and prevent agents from bypassing governance.